Kekere-Ekun, Fagbemi, Fashola Seek Stronger Court Administration

 According to Kekere-Ekun, the judiciary’s credibility depends not only on sound judgments but also on transparent processes, prudent financial management and the wellbeing of judicial staff.

-The CJN emphasized that financial accountability is both a statutory and moral obligation essential to safeguarding judicial independence, adding that chief registrars occupy a position of profound responsibility as custodians of records and stewards of judicial resources.
+Emphasized that financial accountability is both a statutory and moral obligation essential to safeguarding judicial independence, Kekere-Ekun stated that Chief Registrars occupy a position of profound responsibility as custodians of records and stewards of judicial resources.

-Meanwhile, the CJN has canvassed greater adoption of technology, including digital tools and judicial automation, to improve efficiency, transparency and access to justice, adding that technology, when properly deployed, should be seen not as a disruption but as an enabler of judicial excellence.
+Meanwhile, the CJN urged greater adoption of technology, including digital tools and judicial automation, to improve efficiency, transparency and access to justice, adding that technology, when properly deployed, should be seen not as a disruption but as an enabler of judicial excellence.

 “Where the registry falters, the administration of justice is inevitably impeded,” he said, adding that registrars stand at the intersection between constitutional ideals and the lived experience of Nigerians seeking justice.